scottish-government-design-system/designsystem.gov.scot/components/question/index.md

 ---
 layout: component
 title:  "Question"
-category: patterns
+category: components
-parent: patterns
+parent: components
-thispage: pattern.question
+thispage: component.question
-summary: "How to structure form fields whan using the Design System"
+summary: "The Question component helps to structure form fields when using the Design System"
 noindex: true
 ---

-## About this pattern
+## About this component

 Asking for user input is more than just having a label and an input element.
 Questions can include additional information such as instructions to help the user complete the field, or an error message.